SteveAtSentosa/kyrio-recruiting/README.md

 * Rate $45/hr

 `Bottom Line`
-* I think that Fanciso would do very well, his coding skills are outstanding
+* I think that Francisco would do very well, his coding skills are outstanding
 * His experience level and English are not at the same level as Lucas's

 `CV`